sahilcool-nsut/MongoDB-Stack-Tracing-Tool/README.md

 6) h       Show the help menu

 Potential Issues:
 While running the script without sudo permission, it might ask for sudo password while running the script.
-After entering it, the results of that iteration won't be meaningful, so it may be required to restart the script. \n
+After entering it, the results of that iteration won't be meaningful, so it may be required to restart the script.

 The program also creates temporary files